Upper Westside Atlanta Magazine

 You do not need a dramatic career overhaul to move forward.
 Careers are rarely built through one big moment.
 More often they grow through small habits like learning new skills, building relationships, and staying curious about what is changing in your field.
 Those small moves quietly build confidence and flexibility.
 When the next opportunity appears, you will not start from scratch or feel behind the ball.
 You will already be ready.

-Career Development Tips by Christine Brown
+Career Development Tips

 WRITE A PERFORMANCE REVIEW THAT SHOWS YOUR IMPACT